bixycler/UniinfoNotes/pages/Brainstorm.md

 		  id:: 6667d217-5269-4a34-8863-7fbb46e91ecc
 			- The prepositions can be viewed as heads of circles in a meta-space outside of this address space, hence they cannot be unfolded within this space and can only be understood (unfolded) in the meta-space.
 				- Instances of prepositions: constants in a formula, global objects in a local object (function), numbers as ids of mathematical objects as well as name of physical objects in computer, [objects of Will's `ex`-world in Will's world](((66600918-71e0-4cad-b37d-6ceacd7df5eb))).
-		- There are many different views of the same collection of objects, expressed as different address spaces. collapsed:: true
+		- There are many different ((66723642-58f1-4a74-bba3-0108f14c6bac))s of the same collection of objects, expressed as different address spaces. collapsed:: true
 			- An address space A can build its structure based on another meta-space B, where each address on A, called "name" (local name, logical address), is translated to an address on B, called "address" (full address, physical address), like in Markdown syntax `[local.name](address/to/target/object)`.
 			- That namespace A is in general orthogonal to the underlying address space B, but can also reuse some parts of B to create "natural names", i.e. the names following the underlying structure.